vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_7_Examples_of_DOI.md

 By my interpretation of 1.4.2, the RHS operation 7.1.9 wins, leading to the correct form: deva + ais 🡪 devais (6.1.88 vr̥ddhir eci) 🡪 devair (8.2.66 sasajuṣoḥ ruḥ) 🡪 devaiḥ (8.3.15  kharavasānayor visarjanīyaḥ).

 In his comments on 7.1.9, Patañjali tries to solve this conflict by using paratva (the rule that  comes later in the serial order of the Aṣṭādhyāyī wins) but that gives the wrong answer:  *devebhis.
-He then asserts that 7.1.9 is nitya and thus wins, giving the correct form: devaiḥ.31 His explanation for calling 7.1.9 nitya is illogical at best, and we will not delve into it.
-Suffice  it to say that the nitya tool, which can only solve cases of unidirectional blocking, cannot be  applied to the present case of mutual blocking.
-Pradīpa and Uddyota, the two popular  commentaries on the Mahābhāṣya suggest that the rule 7.1.9 is anavakāśa whereas 7.3.103 is
+He then asserts that 7.1.9 is nitya and thus wins, giving the correct form: devaiḥ.[^31] His explanation for calling 7.1.9 nitya is illogical at best, and we will not delve into it.+++(5)+++ Suffice  it to say that the nitya tool, which can only solve cases of unidirectional blocking, cannot be  applied to the present case of mutual blocking.

 [^31]: Mbh III.244.13-21.

-50sāvakāśa.
+Pradīpa and Uddyota, the two popular  commentaries on the Mahābhāṣya suggest that the rule 7.1.9 is anavakāśa whereas 7.3.103 is [^50] sāvakāśa.
 So, the former wins.
 The anavakāśa tool is simply a technical way of arguing the  following:

-(i) 7.1.9 does not apply anywhere else.
+- (i) 7.1.9 does not apply anywhere else.

-(ii) Surely, Pāṇini must have composed 7.1.9 because it applies somewhere.
+- (ii) Surely, Pāṇini must have composed 7.1.9 because it applies somewhere.

 From (i) and (ii), the tradition concludes that it has to apply here.

 For this and many other examples, instead of following a systematic procedure of rule conflict  resolution, the tradition adopts a trial-and-error approach to come up with a justification for the  application of the rule which leads to the correct form.

+## hariṇā
 (2) hari + āṄ – ‘green’ (masculine), instrumental singular

- hari + āṄ32
+(6.1.77 →) hari + (7.3.120 >>) āṄ[^32]

- 6.1.77 7.3.120

 6.1.77 iko yaṇ aci: iK (i, u, r̥, l̥) is replaced with yaṆ (y, v, r, l) when aC (any vowel) follows.